YeshaRavani/SuperHR-TalentSearch/features.md

 ## 14. Remaining Screenshots Worth Adding

-The document is now populated with the main contributor and public flow screenshots.
+The document is now populated with the main contributor, public, AI, community, and admin flow screenshots.
 The most useful remaining captures for a final polished submission would be:

-1. admin dashboard screenshot after the current compact redesign,
-2. admin manage users page,
-3. admin system settings page,
+1. admin system settings page,
-4. add opportunity page with AI-prefilled fields visible,
+2. add opportunity page with AI-prefilled fields visible,
-5. and ideally a short GIF of the AI assistant taking a natural language prompt and opening a prefilled opportunity form.
+3. and ideally a short GIF of the AI assistant taking a natural language prompt and opening a prefilled opportunity form.

 Those additions would strengthen the submission further, but the current document already covers the main implemented experience with embedded visuals.